alackles/CMSC-150-WT-23/_pages/syllabus.md

   - dictionaries
   - classes
   - methods
-- **L3: Debugging**: Debug syntactic and logical errors in a program in a systematic fashion, and know how to ask good questions when new problems arise
+- **L2: Debugging**: Debug syntactic and logical errors in a program in a systematic fashion, and know how to ask good questions when new problems arise
-- **L4: Style**: Write code that is easy for others to understand because it uses effective variable names and comments, and is well-organized using functions (including main) and objects as appropriate
+- **L3: Style**: Write code that is easy for others to understand because it uses effective variable names and comments, and is well-organized using functions and objects as appropriate
-- **L5: Code Review**: Read and explain code written by others and approach that process in a systematic way
+- **L4: Code Review**: Read and explain code written by others and approach that process in a systematic way
-- **L6: Collaboration**: Use Git and GitHub to handle versioning of projects and sharing of projects with collaborators
+- **L5: Collaboration**: Use Git and GitHub to handle versioning of projects and sharing of projects with collaborators
-- **L7: Reading**: Be able to carefully read and interpret written instructional material related to Java programming and computer science
+- **L6: Reading**: Be able to carefully read and interpret written instructional material related to Java programming and computer science
-- **L8: Reflection**: Be able to reflect on your work and identify areas of strength and areas for improvement
+- **L7: Reflection**: Be able to reflect on your work and identify areas of strength and areas for improvement

 ## Assessment